starvagrant/toh/toh.markdown/a_needle_in_istanbul.md

 Synopsis: Walter tells Creed a cautionary tale from his own youthful ambition, to discover the origins of science in Arabic scholarship.
 He had in fact discovered a text that might do that, but just like Jonathon the text disappeared and he was left with a HADES theatre ticket.
 Walter provides caution and tells how he moved to his new topic the history of 20th century theoretical physics.
 It's revealed he still has a ticket to the Theatre of Hades from a text that he found but lost, just like Jonathon.
 -->

-After dropping Phoenix off at a grimy apartment building to return to her four roommates, Jonathon took a turn towards the presitigious University of Chicago.
-It was the presitigious institution that he'd long dreamed of teaching in when visits to his uncle had been so taboo.
+After dropping Phoenix off at a grimy apartment building to return to her four roommates, Jonathon took a turn towards the prestigious University of Chicago.
+It was the prestigious institution that he'd long dreamed of teaching in when visits to his uncle had been so taboo.
 He knew the number and location of his uncle's office, though circumstances had always seem to make him put off a visit.
 After breathing deeply and trying to collect himself, he knocked.

 "Walter Creed's office," a man said mechanically.